 6. Numbness or pain

 You may experience numbness or tingling in the area where fat removal surgery was performed for several weeks following treatment.
-That is normal and will go away on its own within two months of your procedure.
+That is normal and will go away within two months of your procedure.

 You may also experience mild discomfort in the area treated by liposuction for up to six months after your procedure, which should subside with time and proper care at home.